TEXT TO SPEECH -- Converting Books and Texts to Audio

-Read&Write Gold (RWG) is a program to assist with reading and writing.
-It will read aloud digital texts—including Word documents, Web pages and PDFs, and has features to assist with outlining, research citations, proofreading, vocabulary-building, and more.
+Read&Write is a software program that will read aloud all digital texts—including Word documents, webpages, and PDFs, and has features to assist with outlining, research citations, proofreading, vocabulary-building, and more.
 Once downloaded to your computer, Read&Write works with a floating, customizable toolbar where users can adjust the settings to their preferred voice and speed and even convert written texts to an MP3 audio file to save to iTunes.

-RWG is available for free download to all members of the Dickinson community!
-Access to the download is through Gateway, via the "Academic Resources" page.
-Students can also find Read&Write Gold on the computers in the following locations in the Waidner-Spahr Library: Alden Room, Information Commons, IC Classroom, and the Reference Commons.
+Students can also find Read&Write on the computers in the following locations in the Waidner-Spahr Library: Alden Room, Libraray Classroom 1, LIbrary Classroom 2, and the Reference Commons.